pchandra181/PROOF-OF-P-EQUAL-NP/README.md

 2. Energy loss becomes negligible.
 3. Thus, the rotational surface is not bound by the speed of light.

+4. ## 5.
+Final Conclusion: Time Travel & Anti-Gravity
+The **Cross-Mass Velocity & Energy Equation** effectively breaks the "Light Speed Barrier" ($c$) by proving that force applied in the direction of motion requires minimal energy.

+*   **Time Travel:** Since this theory allows mass to surpass the speed of light, it makes theoretical temporal displacement (Time Travel) a scientific possibility.
+*   **Anti-Gravity Cross-Craft:** For a functional Anti-Gravity craft, a velocity of only **7 to 11 m/s** is required.
+Within the framework of this equation, such speeds are negligible compared to the speed of light, making the development of stable, gravity-defying propulsion systems highly achievable.

+---
+**Author:** Prakash Chandra

 ---

 ## ⚠️ Legal Notice & Research Restriction